 The FDA-approved package inserts for the following drugs are of particular note:

-- Both Revlimid and Pomalyst carry warnings that the combination of either drug with dexamethasone can cause increased risk of arterial and venous thromboembolism, myocardial infarction (heart attack), and stroke.
+- Both Revlimid and Pomalyst carry warnings that the combination of either drug with dexamethasone can cause an increased risk of arterial and venous thromboembolism, myocardial infarction (heart attack), and stroke.

 - The package insert for Kyprolis carries the following warnings:

 - Cardiac Adverse Reactions including heart failure and ischemia (restriction of blood supply to tissues): Monitor for cardiac complications.